Flood Watch issued for Covington, Forrest, Jefferson Davis, Jones, Lamar, Lawrence by NWS - NewsBreak

 weather.gov

-Effective: 2023-01-08 01:10:00 CST Expires: 2023-01-08 05:30:00 CST Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Effective: 2023-01-08 01:10:00 CST Expires: 2023-01-08 05:15:00 CST Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Torrential rainfall is also occurring with this storm and may lead to localized flooding.
+Do not drive your vehicle through flooded roadways.
 High winds can bring down trees and large limbs resulting in serious injury or property damage.
 Exercise extreme caution when outdoors during such strong winds...and be especially aware of older trees.
-Target Area: Simpson; Smith Strong thunderstorms will impact portions of southeastern Simpson and Smith Counties through 530 AM CST At 503 AM CST, Doppler radar was tracking strong thunderstorms along a line extending from near Burns to near Magee to near Clem.
-Movement was east at 50 mph.
-HAZARD...Winds in excess of 40 mph.
+Frequent cloud to ground lightning is occurring with this storm.
+Lightning can strike 10 miles away from a thunderstorm.
+Seek a safe shelter inside a building or vehicle.
+Target Area: Rankin A strong thunderstorm will impact portions of southeastern Rankin, northern Simpson and northwestern Smith Counties through 515 AM CST At 430 AM CST, Doppler radar was tracking a strong thunderstorm over Harrisville, or near Star, moving east at 40 mph.
+HAZARD...Wind gusts up to 50 mph.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Strong thunderstorms will be near Raleigh and Burns around 510 AM CST.
-Pineville around 515 AM CST.
-Center Ridge around 520 AM CST.
-Taylorsville around 530 AM CST.
-Other locations impacted by these storms include Sylvarena and Mize.
-MAX HAIL SIZE...0.00 IN MAX WIND GUST...40 MPH
+This strong thunderstorm will be near Mendenhall and Cato around 445 AM CST.
+Martinville around 455 AM CST.
+Other locations impacted by this storm include Polkville, D`Lo, Braxton and Puckett.
+MAX HAIL SIZE...0.00 IN MAX WIND GUST...50 MPH

 Comments / 0